Watauga Public Library reopens to public with safety restrictions

 - The circulation desk will have no more than two staff members; they can check out items for you, take fines and fees (no-touch method) and issue library cards.

-- wataugacirc@arlibrary.org.
+- .
 You will be notified with your card number and can pick up your physical card at a later time.

 - Watauga County Schools students may use their student ID to check out up to 10 books/audiobooks with no late fines.